SymfonyCasts/solid/sfcasts/isp.md

 > *Clients* should not be forced to depend upon interfaces that they do not use.

-For example, suppose you've accidentally built a giant class called `ApiClient` with a ton of methods on it.
+For example, suppose you've accidentally built a giant class called `ProductManager` with a *ton* of methods on it.
 Then, somewhere in your code, you need to call just *one* of those methods.
-This other class is called the "client" because it is *using* our giant `ApiClient` class.
-And unfortunately, even though it only needs one method from the `ApiClient`, it needs to inject the whole giant object.
+This other class is called the "client" because it is *using* our giant `ProductManager` class.
+And unfortunately, even though it only needs one method from the `ProductManager`, it needs to inject the whole giant object.
 It's forced to depend on an object whose interface - whose public methods - are many more than it actually needs.

 ## New Feature: Adjusting a Score